JefkeB/vscode_cortex_debug/README.md

 }
 ```

-Now that we can start a debug session.
+Now we can start a debug session.
 Select the debug icon ![alt text](screenshots/vsc_debug_icon.png "Debug icon") on the left or press Ctrl+Shift+D.
 Select the correct debug configuration **Debug (OpenOCD) (STM32F4)** from the dropdown box
 ![alt text](screenshots/vsc_debug_select_and_run.png "Debug icon") .